-Truth and Reconciliation Commission.
+Circles For Reconciliation is to establish trusting, meaningful relationships between Indigenous and Non-Indigenous peoples as part of the 94 Calls to Action from the Truth and Reconciliation Commission.
 The means to achieve this will be the establishment of small grassroots gatherings of Indigenous and Non-Indigenous peoples in discussion circles.

 Sew On Fire has worked on a great number of aid projects to help first nations communities across the country.
 We have worked with them to bring 400 diaper bags to the birthing centre

 in Iqaluit, NU and there will be more projects in the future.

 People focused on the value of education may be interested in donating to Indspire.
 This organization helps Indigenous students in Canada complete their post-secondary education for a successful future.